MPMc-Git/McGitNotes/mc-git-kb/docs/spreadsheets/subsheets/vlookup-vs-index-match.md

 ```lua
 =INDEX(A:A,MATCH(1,(C:C="Organ")*(E:E="Calypso")))
 ```
 ...but, why?
 Because the MATCH is looking for a result of 1, and each option will return either a 1 or a 0.
-Multiple those together.
+Multiply those together.

 #### INDEX-MATCH OR Sample
 ```lua